aunefyren/wrapperr/README.md

 <br>
 <br>
 ### How does it work?
-There are things to know when you have the website running:
+There are some things to know when you have the website running:
 - Head to the front page you should see a small navigation menu at the bottom.
 This will take you between the few pages you need.
-- The configuration is stored in ```config/config.json```, but can be configured using the admin menu, located at: ```your-domain-or-ip/admin``` or by clicking admin in the navigation menu.
+- The configuration is stored in ```config/config.json``` on the server, but can be configured using the admin menu, located at: ```your-domain-or-ip/admin``` or by clicking admin in the navigation menu.
 - The cache is stored in ```config/cache.json```, but can be cleared using the admin menu previously mentioned.
 - Your password and encryption token is hashed and stored in the ```config/config.json```.
 This is a sensitive directory!
-There is an ```.htaccess``` file included that blocks traffic to the folder, but this is only effective with Apache, but if you are using Nginx you must add a directory deny in your Nginx configuration!
+There is an ```.htaccess``` file included that blocks traffic to the folder, but this is only effective with Apache.
+If you are using Nginx you must add a directory deny in your Nginx configuration!
-- If you visit ```your-domain-or-ip/admin```, and click 'Caching' you can do a pre-caching.
+- If finish essential setup on the admin page you can click 'Caching' and do a pre-caching.
 This is very useful if you want to prepare for traffic and reduce PHP errors.
 PHP scripts will exit if they run longer then a certain timeframe, giving the user an error.
 - It is recommended to set up the platform at the admin page and then running a pre-cache immediately.
 The cache is updated automatically if new data in the timeframe becomes available.
 - Almost all statistics options are enabled by default.
 Go to the admin page, and then click on 'Wrapperr customization' and customize the statistics page for your liking.